CharlieZCJ/UTVNet/README.md

 ### Data
 ELD dataset
-- Download the ELD dataset from the [website](https://github.com/Vandermode/ELD), a selected sRGB version used in our model [website]()
+- ELD dataset from the [website](https://github.com/Vandermode/ELD),
+-  Download the selected sRGB version used in our model [website]()
 - Copy the dataset to ```dataset/ELD```

 sRGBSID